fastschema/website/docs/intro.md

 ## Features

 Fastschema offers a comprehensive suite of features designed to streamline and simplify the process of building and managing dynamic web applications.
-Whether you're a developer, designer, or content creator, our platform provides the tools you need to create, deploy, and maintain powerful web experiences with ease.
+Whether you're a developer, designer, or content creator, Fastschema provides the tools you need to create, deploy, and maintain powerful web experiences with ease.

 - Automated Database Generation.
 - RESTful API Generation.